Andrew Murray (trade unionist): Communism and other issues

-Murray is considered an apologist for Joseph Stalin by his critics such as Nick Cohen and Tom Watson.

-Described as an "admirer" in The Independent on Sunday in 2003, he wrote in his 1999 Morning Star column about Stalin:
+The Independent on Sunday described Murray in 2003 as an "admirer" of Stalinism.
+Murray wrote in his 1999 Morning Star column about Stalin:

 In 1999, Murray said of KGB spy Melita Norwood: "She herself says that she has no regrets and I do not see why she should.
 She took advantage of the position that she was in to give her side a bit of help in the international class struggle.
 The strength of the Soviet Union was a huge factor in favour of world peace, something which has become more obvious in its absence today.
 Those who contributed, however slightly, to that strength did all of us a service."
 When asked about these comments by The Times in 2019, he said "The Cold War is over.
 I would under no circumstances condone anyone acting as Melita Norwood did today."

 In 2008, Murray identified "one of the successes" of the "nationalities policy of the Soviet Union" as being the promotion of "the cultural, linguistic and educational development of each ethnic group, no matter how small or how historically marginalised."
 This comment was criticised by author Edward Lucas in The Guardian who accused Murray of ignoring "the Chechens, Crimean Tatars and other victims of Stalin's murderous deportation policies."
 In a short history of the CPGB, published in 1995, Murray wrote: "That things happened in the USSR which were inexcusable and which ultimately prejudiced Socialism's whole prospect is today undeniable.
 Whether Communists in the capitalist world could or should have done more than they did is much more contentious".
 In 2016, Oliver Kamm commented in The Times: "In short, Mr Murray believes that British communists in the 1930s were justified in backing the Great Terror, the Moscow Trials and the Ukraine famine.
 Mr Murray predictably supports the most nightmarish totalitarian state in the modern world".
 Murray was a critic of David Miliband in his role as Foreign Secretary, arguing that his stance on the 2008 Georgian crisis revealed him as a "neoconservative", whose approach had "made it abundantly clear where he stands on the great divide in world politics today.
 He is for the US empire."
+The Labour MP Tom Watson said that he was surprised that Murray was in the Labour party given that he is an "avowed Stalinist".